Rishyasringa: Hindu legends

 The story of Rishyasringa briefly appears in the Ramayana, while a detailed account is narrated in the Mahabharata.

 Birth

 According to the Mahabharata, Vibhandaka, a renowned sage and a son of Kashyapa, travels in Mahahrada, when he sees Urvashi, the most beautiful apsara (nymph).
 Aroused, he emits his seed, which fell into the river.
 A doe, who is a cursed apsara, swallows it and becomes pregnant due to the sage's miraculous powers.
 After she gives birth to a boy, she is liberated from the curse and returns to heaven.
-The boy is born with horns and because of which, he is named Rishyashringa.
+The boy is born with horns and because of which, he is named Rishyasringa.
 Vibhandaka decides to raise him isolated from society.
-Rishyashringa grows up in his father's ashram in the forest, unaware of existence of any female.
+Rishyasringa grows up in his father's ashram in the forest, unaware of existence of any female.
 He practices brahmacharya and acquires magical and miraculous powers due to his chastity.

 Temptation

 Meanwhile, Romapada—the King of Anga—offends a Brahmin, due to which no other Brahmin agrees to perform yajna (fire-sacrifice).
 This upsets Indra, the king of the gods, and he stops raining on Anga.
 As a result, the kingdom suffers from drought and famine.
 Romapada is told that the only way to bring rainfall is by bringing a man with perfect chastity into the kingdom.
 Romapada learns of Rishyasringa and despite his fear of the power and anger of Vibhandaka, he sends some courtesans to Rishyasringa to bring him into his kingdom.

 During Vibhandaka's absence, the women come to his ashram and meet Rishyasringa.
 They tell him that they were hermits.
 Rishyasringa becomes astonished by seeing their appearance and invites them to perform tapas (penance) with him.
 Before Vibhandaka arrives, the women leave the place.
 Rishyasringa becomes love-sick and ignores his daily duties.
 The next day, the courtesans return and take Rishyasringa to Anga.
 As a result, the kingdom receives bountiful rains and Rishyasringa marries Shanta.
 Much of the story is taken up by accounts of the feelings of the young man as he becomes aware of women for the first time.

 The story can be found in both the Ramayana and the Mahabharata.
 According to the Ramayana, Rishyasringa was the chief priest when the King Dasharatha performed a yajna to beget progeny, and Rama, Bharata, and the twins Lakshmana and Shatrughna were born.